 You need two things to apply for Medi-Cal: a MC-250a form and the MEDIL No. I 14-05.
 Enrollment should be immediate.
 In other words, as soon as you submit the forms to the county office, you are covered and can visit a doctor.

 - For more information and to sign up visit Children Now.

 - To find out more about your case: Contact the Foster Care Ombudsman at 1.877.846.1602 or email@example.com.

 - Find a doctor in L.A.
 County.

 The Alliance for Children’s Rights helps young people who are or were in foster care get benefits.
-Contact them at 213.368.6010 or email@example.com.
+Contact 213.368.6010 or email firstname.lastname@example.org.